DanaResearchGroup/ARC_T3_Workshop/README.md

 Note: this stage might take an additional ~30 minutes of idle time.

+After the installation is finished, run the following command in the terminal:

+`source ~/.bashrc`

-After the installation is finished, navigate (using the terminal of the Files application) to `RMG-Py` (in terminal: `cd ~/Code/RMG-Py`), then, in the terminal, write the following command:
+Then, navigate (using the terminal of the Files application) to `RMG-Py` (in terminal: `cd ~/Code/RMG-Py`), then, in the terminal, write the following commands:

 `conda activate rmg_env`